 Rogers began his education career in 1986 as an LISD science teacher at Milliken Middle School (now Delay Middle School) and moved through the ranks as Assistant Principal at Marcus High School, and then Principal at Arbor Creek Middle School prior to becoming the Marcus High School Principal, where he served for 8 years.
 He then served the district in Central Office positions, where he was the district’s Chief Operations Officer before being named LISD’s Interim Superintendent.

 With a passion for serving children and young adults, Rogers has invested countless hours in shaping the future of others, through his role as a mentor to three LISD students.
 In addition, Rogers has served as an adjunct professor for UNT for the past four years.
-Currently, he serves as Board Chair for PediPlace, a non-profit healthcare facility for children.
+Currently, he serves on the Board for Medical City of Lewisville and Children's Advocacy Center of Denton County.

 Born in Wichita Falls, Texas, Rogers was raised in Andrews, Texas and graduated from Fort Stockton High School.
 He earned his bachelor’s degree from the UNT, master’s degree from Texas Woman’s University and doctorate degree from UNT.

 Dr. Rogers is a proud husband and father, and grateful for the opportunity to serve as superintendent of Lewisville ISD – the best district in our state and in our nation!